Sorceror/promise-worker/README.md

 #### `new PromiseWorker(url)`

-Create a new `PromiseWorker`, using the given URL.
-PromiseWorker extends `Worker`, so methods like `promiseWorker.terminate()` still work as intended.
-However, you can't use transferrables as the messages are still stringified.
+Create a new `PromiseWorker`, using the given URL or Worker.

 #### `PromiseWorker.postMessage(message)`